PavanRangani/docs/docs/prd/incentive-stock/grant.md

     - It shows unvested value of that vesting schedule.
 - Column for `Carried Interest` type
   - Cumulative Vested
+    - It shows total percent of Vested.
   - Gift/Sale
+    - It shows what percentage the user has Gifted or Sold.
   - Retained
+    - It shows what percentage the user has retained.
 - Records are sorted as per vesting schedule
 - Show total of every column except `Vest Date` and `Exercise Price`.
   - For `Exercise Price`, Total of `Exercise Price`
 - Not all rows of vesting schedule will be clickable.
 Rows which is not vested won’t be clickable and also won't be shown hover effect.
 - On hover of vested records, shows `Exercise` or `Vested Details`  action button at the right side on the row.
-  - Doesn't show `Exercise` or `Vested Details` action button when all exercise completed.
   - `Exercise` button is for `NQSO` and `ISO` types and `Vested Details` button is for `RSA`, `RSU` & `Carried Interest`.
+  - Doesn't show `Exercise` or `Vested Details` action button in the row when all exercise completed.
   - On click of Row, opens view dialog.

 ### UI Rule

+Mockup of NQSO/ISO type //TODO

+Mockup of RSA/RSU type //TODO

-Mockup //TODO
+Mockup of Carried Interest type //TODO